 Learned design and typography from various practitioners, books and publications — Herbert Bayer, Armin Hofmann, Paul Rand, Herman Zapf, Jan Tschichold, 1940s legibility studies, Communication Arts magazine, and U&lc from the International Typeface Corporation, among many.

 Spent ten years at Albrektson Studio in downtown Providence.
 We used steel t‑squares, X-Acto knives and Rapidograph pens then.
 And a big photostat camera.
 Among our clients were Fram automotive products and Gorham silverware.

 Worked in Providence ad agencies Horton Church and Goff, then Creamer Advertising as art director, where I did a series of ads for Merriam-Webster dictionaries.

-Then to Spencer Bennet Nowak in Seekonk, Massachusets, where I did work for Monsanto.
+Then to Spencer Bennet Nowak in Seekonk, Massachusets, where I designed new product ads and brochures for Monsanto.

 Moved to Tampa, where I worked at Chenoweth and Faulkner and Reeser Advertising Associates, as well as freelance for over ten years.
 That’s where I picked up the Mac, first with Quark, then moving into Adobe Illustrator, Photoshop and InDesign, using those apps to create ads, brochures, and logos.

 Among my clients were Grand Hotel, Mackinac Island, Michigan, and Castle Springs drinking water in Moultonborough, New Hampshire.

-Returned to Rhode Island where I continued to freelance, furthering my interest in Web design.
+Returned to Rhode Island where I continued to freelance, furthering my interest in Web design, using Adobe Dreamweaver.